s-a-v-a-n-n-a/Second_semester/Hash_map/README.md

 ### ***THE SECOND STEP***

 As strcmp function uses avx registers, we needed to make the comparing much easier.
 That is why it was decided to fix the size of key word as 32, as 32 bytes is the size of the avx register.
-However the author decided not to change the type of the list data into char[64], limited herself to check the minimum size and leaving it to the user due to the meaning can be longer that 32 letters.
+However the author decided not to change the type of the list data into char[32], limited herself to check the minimum size and leaving it to the user due to the meaning can be longer that 32 letters.
 Even if we do the change compiler would not know about this feature and modify string comparing.
 The ***Picture 2.1*** shows the rewritten on assembly (nasm) function of comparing two strings.

 <img src="Investigation/Picture%202.1.1.jpg" alt="Picture 2.1" width="600">
 ***Picture 2.1***

 Usage of assembly lines is 7.

 At the second part it was decided to rewrite finding element in the list cycle by extended assembly.
-Using flag -masm=intel the author provided herself an opportunity to write it using intel syntax.
+Using flag `-masm=intel` the author provided herself an opportunity to write it using intel syntax.
 The idea of boosting is in using calee-saving registers to avoid the excessive amount of pushes into the stack.
 Looking ahead we can observe that rewritten string comparing function does not need any pushes.
 Thus we work only with registers that even a little boost the program.

 <img src="Investigation/Picture%202.2.jpg" alt="Picture 2.2" width="600">
 ***Picture 2.2***

 Usage of assembly lines is 22.

 Total usage of assembly lines is 29.

 ### ***THE THIRD STEP***